Intrahepatic cholestasis of pregnancy

 Intrahepatic cholestasis of pregnancy (ICP), also known as obstetric cholestasis, cholestasis of pregnancy, jaundice of pregnancy, and prurigo gravidarum, is a medical condition in which cholestasis occurs during pregnancy.
-It typically presents with itching and can lead to complications for both mother and baby.
+It typically presents with itching and can lead to complications for both mother and fetus.

-Pruritus (itching) is a common symptom of pregnancy, affecting around 23% of women.
+Itching is a common symptom of pregnancy, affecting around 23% of women.
 The majority of times, itching is a minor annoyance caused by changes to the skin, especially that of the abdomen.
 However, there are instances when itching may be a symptom of ICP.
 Although typically noticed on the palms of the hands and the soles of the feet, the itching can occur anywhere on the body.

-ICP occurs most commonly in the third trimester, but can begin at any time during the pregnancy.
+Onset is mostly in the third trimester, but may begin earlier.

 Signs and symptoms

 Most women with this condition present in the third trimester (although it can present as early as seven weeks) with itching without a rash.
 Typically, the itching is localized to the palms of the hands and soles of the feet, but can be anywhere on the body.

 Hallmarks of ICP include the following symptoms: